r10u3/lego_rc_ir_multitool/README.md

 <em>Last updated: 11/2/2023</em>

 ## Important
 **This project is not very practical as it is.** This project shows the tools available and my own journey through these tools.
+It also solves an old problem (LEGO PowerFunctions came out in 2009)

 **Pick the tool and mode you prefer and use only those.** If you want to control output through a LEGO Power Functions RC Receiver, you have the code and tools to do it.
 There are instructions below on how to do it.